RTMAAI/CO600-Musical-Analysis/README.md

 For detailed information on how to develop your own analysis task, please see our Hierarchy section.

+### Tasks

+Our library offers a number of built in tasks, each analysing different aspects of a signal.

+#### Beat detection & BPM analysis

+If you need to detect when a beat has occured in a track or in live audio, you can enable our 'Beat' task.

+We also calculate an estimate of the BPM based on the time difference between each beat in a track.

+Task: ['Beat']
+Signal: ['Beat', 'BPM']

+#### Pitch & Note

+We analyse the fundamental frequency (Pitch) of each sample, generating an event containing the result in Hertz.

+Further to this, we also perform some small mathmetical equations to find the closest root note on a piano to the fundamental frequency.

+Task: ['Pitch']
+Signal: ['Pitch', 'Note']

+#### Genre

+#### Frequency band presence

 ### Config

 There are a variety of configuration options for the library that can help to tune performance and accuracy if correctly configured.